Are We A Good Fit fOR EACH OTHER?

 Hiring an event designer and planner is an important decision and we want to make sure that hiring MLE is the right decision for you!
 Before we take the big plunge together, we ask that you please review this information to learn more about our amazing team, what we’re passionate about and what services we invest our souls wholeheartedly in offering.

-Q: How long has MLE been planning, designing and executing beautiful events?
+Q: How long has MLE been planning, designing and executing events?

-This award-winning team has been the recipient of many accolades including being named as one of Martha Stewart’s Top Wedding Planners in the country, awarded “Designer of the Year” by Z Gallerie, and recipient of Utah’s “Best of State Event Planner & Wedding Services Provider” award for six consecutive years.
+This award-winning team has been the recipient of many accolades including being named Luxury Travel Guides 2018 Wedding Company of the Year, a Martha Stewart’s and Vogue Top Wedding Planner, the “Designer of the Year” by Z Gallerie, and seven time recipient of Utah’s “Best of State Event Planner & Wedding Services Provider” award.
+Personally, Michelle has been recognized and honored by Utah Business Magazine as one of their 30 Women to Watch, and a 40 Under 40 recipient recognizing her as one of Utah’s most successful and influential business leaders.

 Q: Why should I hire an event planner (do I REALLY need one)?